About the Africa i-Parliaments Clinic

 The clinic is taught by Professor Sean Kealy.

-Students receive 6 graded credits: 3 for the fieldwork and 3 for a weekly seminar.
+Students receive 4 graded credits.
 The weekly seminar focuses on the use of legislation for social change, the legislative processes of Africa, and evidence-based legislation.
 A limited number of students may satisfy the upperclass writing requirement through this clinic.

 For more course information, please click here.